Glasgow · Scotland · Est. 2015

 Adrienne Cameron-Stewart is from Glasgow.
 Adrienne is currently a theatre student at Queen Margret University in Edinburgh and always loved theatre so she is very happy to be a part of the production team of La Traviata.
 Adrienne is involved in the planning and management of the performance from behind the curtains, keeping everyone right and making sure that all the props and other items are prepared, and she would love to go forward with this career as a full time job after university.

-Anna-Louise Kinney
+Anna-Louise Wallace

 Surtitles